 In this webinar we will discuss the extent and limits of employment-at-will.
 We will also explore the statutory exceptions and contractual provisions that seem to undermine employment-at-will to give you clarity and guidance on an often misunderstood principle of employment law.
 The webinar will also help you understand the rights and obligations of employers and employees.

-Janette Levey Frisch, founder of The EmpLAWyerologist Firm, is an employment/HR attorney with over 20 year's legal experience.
+Janette Levey Frisch, founder of The EmpLAWyerologist Firm, is an employment/HR attorney with over 20 years of legal experience.
 Ms. Frisch is a legal wellness professional for employment practices and workforce challenges.
 She works with employers to craft solid employment practices wellness plans tailored to address an organization’s needs and concerns.
 As a consultant, she offers legal services on virtually all federal and NJ and NY state employment law issues.View all trainings by this speaker